digitalinteraction/make-place-platform/README.md

 AWS_SECRET_ACCESS_KEY   | no        | Your [Amazon Web Services](https://aws.amazon.com/) access key
 FB_APP_ID               | no        | Your [Facebook](https://facebook.com) App ID
 FB_SECRET               | no        | Your [Facebook](https://facebook.com) Secret, used for OAuth

-## Todo
-- Finish CI to publish images to the gitlab registry
-- Export CI coverage straight to stdout rather than an intermediate file
-- Create cached Docker image for CI, you shouldn't have to `composer install` every push